MSC Office of Small Business Programs

 Seek additional assistance as needed

-- Procurement Technical Assistance Centers (PTACs) are located in most states and are partially funded by DoD to provide small business concerns with information on how to do business with the Department of Defense.
+Procurement Technical Assistance Centersare located in most states and are partially DOD-funded to provide small business concerns with information on how to do business with the Department of Defense.
 They provide training and counseling on marketing, financial, and contracting issues at minimal or no cost.

-- Small Business Specialists (SBS) are located at each Navy buying activity and can provide assistance on how to market to the DoD.
+Small Business Specialists are located at each Navy buying activity and can provide assistance on how to market to the DoD.

 Explore sub-contracting opportunities